Nicholas-Ray-NAU/CS386_Team_Project_F22/deliverable_2.md

 ### Cristian:
 - As a user, I want to create an account so that I can access my scores and rankings easily.
 - As a player, I want to communicate with my opponent so that they are aware of what I have to say.

+### Gavin:
+- As a social gamer, I want an easy way to game with friends so that I can connect with them in a way I am used to.
+- As an impatient person, I want my technology to run efficiently so that I do not have to wait long.

 ### Zachary:
 - As a player, I want a simple UI so that I can find my desired game fast.